maheshcode/demoblaze-test-automation/AutomationProposal.md

 # Goals & Objectives of Automation

 The ultimate goal of test automation is to maintain quick but quality deliveries.
-The time to market new features will be crucial without compromising the stability and quality of the platform.
+The time to market of new features will be crucial without compromising the stability and quality of the platform.
 In other way goal is to have an automation suite to provide a better user experience of the e-commerce platform both in functional and non-functional aspects.

 The main objective is to have a stable automated test suite for regressions.
 If the application is more mature and has many regression test cases, prioritizing and selecting these cases for automation is essential.
 More focus should be on E2E user journeys that may validate the core functionalities covering multiple components.
 Need to keep adding automated tests for the suite with any new development of features.